Twist And Shout Variations List

 Official numbers state that 231 523 copies were sold in all of 1964 (source: P. Hemmingsen, The Beatles’ Canadian Discography part.
 3)

-Variation 2.1.3 then, along with variations 2.1.1, 2.1.2 and 2.1.4 constitute the core of these high sales numbers for 1964, making all versions with the hype sticker and the promotional photo much scarcer today, being the very first incarnations of the album from February 1964.
+Variation LP.6054.1.3 then, along with variations LP.6054.1.1, LP.6054.1.2 and LP.6054.1.4 constitute the core of these high sales numbers for 1964, making all earlier versions with the hype sticker and the promotional photo much scarcer today.